-Discounts, sales and coupons are great ways to boost sales transactions, especially during low periods or when you are trying to get rid of overstock.
-According to one estimate, 96% of consumers have used a coupon in the past 90 days.
-These types of promos can help your business incentivize repeat visits, upsell a low-volume product and otherwise reward customers for their brand loyalty.
+Discounts, sales, and coupons are great ways to boost sales transactions, especially during slow periods or when trying to clear overstock.
+According to one estimate, 62% of U.S. consumers actively search for and use promo codes, discounts, and coupons when shopping online.
+These types of promotions can help your business incentivize repeat visits, upsell low-volume products, and reward customers for their brand loyalty.

 However, before you host a sale or offer a coupon discount, make sure you’re aware of the legal regulations in place to protect customers.
 Here are some legal issues to know before launching a sale or coupon at your venture.